-Synchronization of sales orders directly between Sales and Finance and Operations
+Synchronization of sales orders directly between Sales and Supply Chain Management

-The topic discusses the templates and underlying tasks that are used to run synchronization of sales orders directly between Microsoft Dynamics 365 for Sales and Microsoft Dynamics 365 for Finance and Operations.
+The topic discusses the templates and underlying tasks that are used to run synchronization of sales orders directly between Dynamics 365 Sales and Dynamics 365 Supply Chain Management.

 Templates and tasks

-The following templates and underlying tasks are used to run synchronization of sales orders directly between Sales and Finance and Operations:
+The following templates and underlying tasks are used to run synchronization of sales orders directly between Sales and Supply Chain Management.

 Names of the templates in Data integration:

-- Sales Orders (Sales to Fin and Ops) - Direct
+- Sales Orders (Sales to Supply Chain Management) - Direct

-- Sales Orders (Fin and Ops to Sales) - Direct
+- Sales Orders (Supply Chain Management to Sales) - Direct

 Names of the tasks in the Data integration project: